nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Main Success Scenario (MSS)**:
   1. User requests to add a new patient.
   2. User enters the patient's details.
-  3. MedBook adds the patient to the system.
+  3. MedBook adds the patient to the system. <br>
      Use case ends.
 - **Extensions**:
   - 2a.
 MedBook detects an error in the entered patient's details.